 Let’s move one step further on our “Making a perfect multilingual Web Copy” path.
 It may happen that you’d need to get the job or some of its elements done in a transcreation method.

 Transcreation means creative translation.
 It is the very top level of a human translation.
 Still, it requires considering all possible linguistic and cultural factors in a translation process, including creating content from scratch.
 It’s a time-consuming process, and it needs more effort and skills than a word-for-word document translation, but the extra work can pay off.

-The method is usually used in the marketing and advertising field to adapt creative messages or slogans to global audiences.
+Now, the method is usually used in the marketing and advertising field to adapt creative messages or slogans to global audiences.
 But transcreation might also be used when a message’s creator and its intended recipient speak the same language.
 For example, Britons might not understand some American phrases and vice versa.